-Starting a private foundation is NOT like starting a public charity, a private foundation is basically a family run business, it is extremely autocratic in nature, and more often than not is set up for tax evasion by the head of a wealthy family.
+A private foundation is a form of tax exempt nonprofit organization recognized by the IRS under section 501c3 501(c)(3) of the Internal Revenue Code.
+Starting a private foundation is not like starting a public charity, a private foundation is basically a family run business, it's extremely autocratic in nature, and more often than not is set up for tax evasion by the head of a wealthy family.

-Contrary to a public charity, private foundations are usually started by people of means, and benefiting the public or being charitable is not their first mission – it’s rather a secondary burden imposed upon them by the IRS.
+Unlike public charities, private foundations are started by people of means, and benefiting the public or being charitable is not their first mission, it's rather a secondary burden imposed upon them by the IRS.

-Before you shoot me, let me make it clear: not all private foundations are setup by thieves, (although most are) there are many responsible and well meaning private foundations that do many good, but the reality stays the same.
+To be clear: not all private foundations are setup by thieves, there're many responsible and well meaning private foundations that do many good, but the reality stays the same.

-Unlike a public charity organizations which are owned by the people, private foundations have owners – not donors – because the donors are the owners in the first place.
+Unlike public charity organizations which are owned by the people, private foundations have owners, not donors, because the donors are the owners in the first place.
 Sounds complicated?
-Maybe it does if you’re an honest person – but to majority of those who opt for a private foundation it’s business as usual.
+Maybe it does if you're an honest person, but to majority of those who opt for a private foundation it's business as usual.

 Private foundations can, and do: